Jurassic World Movie News

 Community Stats

 This Jurassic World Movies community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,050 posts by 48,357 members (4 are online now).
+Scified hosts a network of online fan-site communities containing 406,423 posts by 48,451 members (18 are online now).
 The Jurassic World Rebirth Forum is the most recently active forum.
-The latest Forum topic added was: Anybody else disappointed by the lack of Velociraptors in Jurassic World Rebirth?
+The latest Forum topic added was: Wallpaper from the computer screen in the lab scene?

 VIPWhat are VIP?AdminModeratorSpecial TitleMember